-Our CDM Awareness course is designed to give those attending an in-depth appreciation of the H&S function that the Client, Principal Designer, Designer and Principal Contractor play in the design and construction process as set out in the CDM Regulations.
-The course will also draw on relevant guidance documentation produced by the HSE and other relevant bodies to ensure that the participants are fully aware of their requirements when undertaking these roles.
+Our CDM training course is designed to give those attending an in-depth appreciation and awareness of the H&S function that the Client, Principal Designer, Designer and Principal Contractor play in the design and construction process as set out in the CDM Regulations 2015.
+The CDM Regulations 2015 course will also draw on relevant guidance documentation produced by the HSE and other relevant bodies to ensure that the participants are fully aware of their requirements when undertaking these roles.

 Aims & Objectives: